Hydro721/Hydro721.github.io/index.md

-# The Portfolio of Hydro721
+# My Portfolio

 ## About me
+👋 Hi!

-I'm a software developer with a mission for building web applications that make the world a better place.
+I'm a software developer on a mission to build web applications that make the world a better place.

 <br><br>
 ## My Projects